This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• In a medium saucepan add sugar, cornstarch and water and lemon juice and whisk.
-Bring to a boil over medium high heat and add the blueberries.
+• In a mediumย saucepan,ย add ยฝ cup granulated sugar, 1 tablespoon cornstarch, ยฝ cup water, and 1 tablespoon lemon juice and whisk.
+Bring to a gentile boil over medium-high heat and add the 2 cups fresh blueberries*.

-• Simmer from 4-5 minutes until the blueberries burst and it starts to thicken.
+• Reduce the heat to low and simmer for 4-5 minutes until the blueberries burst and the syrup starts to thicken.
 Remove from heat and serve.

 Video